khuzaymaa918/khuzaymaa918/README.md

 Right now, I’m sharpening my skills through hands-on projects in machine learning, full-stack development, and data-driven applications, while preparing for roles in AI and quantitative tech.

-When I’m not coding or studying, I’m usually following Formula 1, football, or exploring new ideas in tech, finance, and design.
+When I’m not coding or studying, I’m usually following Formula 1, cricket, or exploring my passion for fragnances.

 ---